jcnelson/poxl/citycoin-prd.md

 The city coin will not have an initial coin offering (ICO), but instead will be fairly mined in competition with anyone who wishes to interact with the contract, and following a diminishing issuance schedule similar to that of Bitcoin and Stacks.

-When miners submit a transaction to the contract, 30% of the mining rewards will be sent to the designated city's wallet overseen by a trusted third party custodian.
-The reamining 70% of the mining rewards will be distributed to the city's coin holders who lock their tokens in support of the initiative.
+When miners submit a transaction to the contract, 30% of the STX spent will be sent to the designated city's wallet overseen by a trusted third party custodian.
+The remaining 70% of the spent STX will be distributed to the city's coin holders who lock their tokens in support of the initiative.

 ### Objective, Vision and Goals